joakimsk/docs/docs/cwebsocket.rst

 msgstatus:<userid>       Status         Short messages - status
-auth:<userid>                           Change in user role or authorizations bullboard                               Change in bulletin board content telemetry:<callsign>                    Change in telemetry data for a callsign notify:SYSTEM            Notification   User notification from system notify:ADMIN             Notification   User notification notify:<userid>          Notification   User notification for specific user
+auth:<userid>                           Change in user role or authorizations bullboard                               Change in bulletin board content sign                                    Change in signs object                                  Change in JSON objects sharing                                 Change in sharings of objects telemetry:<callsign>                    Change in telemetry data for a callsign notify:SYSTEM            Notification   User notification from system notify:ADMIN             Notification   User notification notify:<userid>          Notification   User notification for specific user
 ======================== ============== =================================================

+User notification events
+^^^^^^^^^^^^^^^^^^^^^^^^

+A special type of events are user-notifications.
+They are sent to users and the client-app can display them on screen.
+A typical way to do this is to show a icon showing the count of active notifications.
+The user can click to see the list of notifications which indicate systems events, that messages has arrived, etc..

+User notifications carry JSON encoded object with the following fields: